-Lorum Old Rectory offers guests relaxed country house style B &B accommodation where the emphasis is on making guests feel at home.
+Lorum Old Rectory offers guests relaxed country house style bed and breakfast accommodation where the emphasis is on making guests feel at home.

 Each of the guest bedrooms at Lorum, from the largest to the most intimate, is uniquely charming.
-All of the bedrooms have spacious private bathrooms with power showers, direct-dial telephones, tea and coffee making facilities and hand-held hair dryers.
+All of the bedrooms have spacious private bathrooms with power showers, tea and coffee making facilities and hair dryers.

 The broad, high-ceilinged hallway is both elegant and inviting.
 In one corner a tall 18th century grandfather clock marks time with its comforting chime.
 The spacious drawing room has large windows that frame magnificent views of Mount Leinster and the western hills.

 Your hostess Bobbie Smith is a member of 'Euro-Toques' (the European Community of Cooks).
 Bobbie and her family have built an international reputation for delicious and imaginative home cooking that incorporates mainly local and organically grown produce.